FC Temp Shepetivka

 FC Temp Shepetivka was a Ukrainian football club from Shepetivka.
-In the winter of 1996 the club was dissolved and replaced with "artificial" team based on the Kamianets-Podilskyi sports school to finish the season.
+In the winter of 1996, the club was dissolved and replaced with a random created team based on the Kamianets-Podilskyi sports school to finish the season.

 History

 The club was situated in Shepetivka, Ukraine.
 Temp Shepetivka took part in the first Ukrainian Premier League season in 1992, after being initially chosen to participate for winning the Cup of the Ukrainian SSR among amateur teams in 1991.

 The chairman of the club was Dzhumber Nishnianidze.

 Temp Shepetivka took last place in its group that season and was demoted to the Persha Liha as a result.
 The club later resurfaced for two more seasons, achieving a 9th place in the 1993–94 season of the Ukrainian Premier League.

-In 1995, the club merged with FC Advis Khmelnytskyi and was renamed to Temp-ADVIS and moved to Khmelnytskyi.
+In 1995, the club merged with FC Advis Khmelnytskyi (owned by local agrarian equipment factory) and was renamed to Temp-ADVIS and moved to Khmelnytskyi.
 After its relegation to the First League it was renamed to "Ratusha" and played its games in Kamianets-Podilsky.
 Because of its unsuccessful season, the club then became defunct.